MacDavid1989/react-car-search/README.md

 If viewing the project form a local server, download the files and run npm i before starting

+## How To Use

+Make is a required search parameter, simply enter a vehicle make and click the car icon to being searching.

+Year and Type are optional search params that can be combined with Make

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts